STUDY JAPANESE ONLINE WITH NATIVES HERE

 This article shows how much Japan cares about driver safety.
 Hope you enjoyed the article, share it so people know about this security tactic.

-If you live in Japan, these plates or stickers can even be found in 100 yen stores.
-Some are made to nail inside the car, it may be better to find the stickers on an online website or specialized store.
+If you live in Japan, these plates or stickers can be found even in 百円ショップ.
+Some are designed to be mounted inside the car, perhaps it's better to find the adhesive ones on an online site or specialized store.